Herefordshire Council's Story

 Trees and plants are beautiful additions to public spaces and properties.
 They help to improve air quality and tackle climate change and so will help us meet our target of zero carbon by 2030.

-The Greening the City project will be monitored over the next 5 years and it is hoped the increase in tree canopy will been seen and measured through aerial photography.
+The Greening the City project will be monitored over the next 5 years and it is hoped the increase in tree canopy will be seen and measured through aerial photography.

 The scheme was a tremendous success with schools, businesses and hundreds of local residents joining in and doing their bit for the city’s wildlife and natural environment.
 It was great to be able to engage school children in this project and hopefully inspire them to help nature and enhance the environment throughout their lives.